Explore these Options for Culinary Holidays in Provence

 Learn some new kitchen skills before lunch.

-Gilles Conchy says it was Provencal food and family ties that tugged him back to Provence after four years in California.
-Returning to the South of France with his wife they set down roots just outside of Aix-en-Provence where they plant an organic potager (vegetable garden) read more about his story in this post — Bouillabaisse Discovery at Provence Gourmet.
-Gilles Conchy is also known as the Provence Gourmet; he runs regular market tours and cooking classes in Marseille, Aix-en-Provence and the Alpilles.
+Gilles Conchy says Provencal food and family ties tugged him back to Provence after four years in California.
+Returning to the South of France with his wife, they set down roots just outside of Aix-en-Provence, where they plant an organic potager (vegetable garden) read more about his story in this post — Bouillabaisse Discovery at Provence Gourmet.
+Gilles Conchy is known as the Provence Gourmet; he runs regular market tours and cooking classes in Marseille, Aix-en-Provence and the Alpilles.
 Provence Gourmet classes are hands-on and hands-down fun.
 You will learn a few new recipes and enjoy a tasty meal at the end.
 Gilles also provides private customised cooking classes.
 Explore the Provence Gourmet culinary offerings here.

 Jean Jacques Prévôt did not plan to stop in Cavaillon, but his car broke down, and he met a lady.
 The rest one might say is history.
 More than 35 years ago, he opened a restaurant bearing his name “Prévôt” in a space that had previously been used by a fruit and vegetable merchant.
 M. Prévôt’s restaurant has a well-deserved Michelin star (1997) for its “cuisine d’une grande finesse.”
 We concur that his dishes are almost too beautiful to eat.
 Join a Saturday morning cooking class (9:15 – 12h) and then sit down to eat the delicious creations with wine pairings by the sommelier Sandra-Rose (his daughter).
 Read more about M. Prévot and the Cavaillon melon here.
 Discover this charming chef’s secrets during a Prévôt cours de cuisine.
 Here is the list of upcoming classes.
 Tel: +33 (0)4 90 71 32 43.

 No one should need an excuse to visit the charming Luberon village of Curcuron.
-The town is distinct with a large étang (pond) in the centre of its principal plaza.
-Surrounding the watery focal point are cafés, a few stores and a restaurant with an accomplished chef (Eric Sapet) and a Michelin star restaurant La Petite Maison.
+The town is distinct, with a large étang (pond) in the centre of its principal plaza.
+Surrounding the watery focal point are cafés, a few stores, a restaurant with an accomplished chef (Eric Sapet), and a Michelin star restaurant La Petite Maison.
 Read the Ginger and Nutmeg backstory about this dining room and its culinary master.